vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 </div>

- 3. Led map the led out signals filter the selection using only he GPIO uptick all the other onces.
+ 3. Lets map the led out signals , filter the selection using only he GPIO , Unpick all the other onces.

- We have two signal related to led "LED" and "LED_en" as out on board led is connected to pin number 16 we will connected these signals to "GPIO16_OUT"  and "GPIO16_OE" respectively.
+ We have two signal related to led "LED" and "LED_en" as output, on shrike led is connected to pin number 16 we will connected these signals to "GPIO16_OUT"  and "GPIO16_OE" respectively.

 <div align="center">